w3c/wai-media-guide/captions.md

 Automatically-generated captions do not meet user needs or accessibility requirements, unless they are confirmed to be fully accurate.
 Usually they need significant editing.

 There are tools that use speech recognition technology to turn a soundtrack into a timed caption file.
-For example, many videos uploaded to YouTube have automatic captions. [[YouTube info](https://support.google.com/youtube/answer/3038280)] However, often the automatic caption text is wrong and does not match the spoken audio — and in ways that change the meaning (or are embarrassing).
+For example, many videos uploaded to YouTube have automatic captions. [[YouTube info](https://support.google.com/youtube/answer/3038280)] However, often the automatic caption text is wrong and does not match the spoken audio — sometimes in ways that change the meaning (or are embarrassing).
 For example, missing just one word such as "not" can make the captions contradict the actual audio content.

 <p style="text-align:center; text-size:85%">[<em>optionally as an illustration for visual interest (with text as true text):</em><br>
   &quot;Spoken text: